 Feedback, Tips and Comments

-- A visitor writes on September 28, 2011: "I just wanted to say thank you for the excellent raspberry chipotle sauce recipe!
+- Comments from a visitor on September 28, 2011: "I just wanted to say thank you for the excellent raspberry chipotle sauce recipe!
 I did this today and I am very pleased with the taste.
 The one thing I added that you may want to offer as an option for the sauce is one seeded and stemmed jalapeno.
 I put my jalapeno in with the chipotles and such in the blender.
 It adds a very nice kick to the sauce. "

 FAQs - Answers to Common Questions